:: HOME :: GAMEBOOKS :: DOWNLOADS :: NEW RELEASES :: MYTHOLOGY :: NEWS :: COMPANION NOVELS :: HAER'AL :: ATLAS :: TIMELINE :: EMAIL ::

 Such was the need for slaves required to meet the indolence and excess of the Trell'sara, that it came to pass that the balance of life and death in Arborell began to falter.
 All of the creatures created by the Guardians carried within them a small glimmering of the River of Life, and with that spark came sentience and a will to find a better existence.
 The Trell'sara were cruel masters and thought nothing of the loss of multitudes of slaves in the building of their great citadels and pleasure palaces.
 Such losses released these sparks of existence into the world, but they had nowhere to go, and soon the burden of such unrestrained energy began to weigh heavily upon the Shan'duil.

 In the dark recesses of the abyss within which it had been thrown the Silvan Tree came to an agreement with the River of Life.
 The cycle of Life and Death had to be restored, and it could only be done one way.
-In that deep abode the Silvan Tree created a mirror-image of itself, a third Power of the world concerned only with Death, and the force by which the sparks of existence now roaming freely in the world could be gathered up and returned properly to the Living World.
+In that deep abode the Silvan Tree created a mirror-image of itself, a third Power of the world concerned only with Death, and the force by which the sparks of existence now roaming freely could be gathered up and returned properly to the Living World.

 Such a tree was given the name Dreya, and its dominion became known as Hallen'draal.
 In its domain the sparks of Life were gathered and scourged, to be reborn as new Beings into the world of light above.
 The Dreya Tree took to its task with great energy and in doing so scourged the memories of those it brought into its Underworld.
 It was through the Dreya Tree that the Silvan Tree found its opportunity.